melisande-c/ML-Pose-Generation/README.md

 # ML-Pose-Generation

 A repository for multiple ML experiments involving pose detection and generation using the [PennAction](http://dreamdragon.github.io/PennAction/) dataset.
+The PennAction data set has multiple clips with each frame saved as a jpeg and arrays of keypoint coordinates for the head, shoulders, elbows, hands, hips, knees and feet.

 PennAction Reference: *Weiyu Zhang, Menglong Zhu and Konstantinos Derpanis,  "From Actemes to Action: A Strongly-supervised Representation for